akos-sereg/react-retrospective-dashboard/README.md

 - Create TextArea component and use in FeedbackDialog
 - Clean up app.js
 - Fix linter issues
+- Tests to be added
+- Better UI design

 ## Stack and Features